 Comprising 60 credits, this degree program typically takes two years to complete.
 You’ll take 30 credits in required core courses, with the remainder being a combination of university and program electives.
 It’s recommended that you discuss your choices with a faculty advisor to ensure that they’re aligned with your career aspirations.

 After graduating from the program, you’ll have the necessary knowledge and skills to assess the needs of individuals who require assistance from community health agencies.
 You’ll also be competent at creating and implementing action plans that will help these people improve their health and their lives.

 Your tuition will be influenced by the number of course credits taken, the level of each course, and your residency status.
 Resident tuition varies from $234 — $282 per credit for undergraduate studies, while non-resident tuition varies from $800 — $848.
 More information can be found on rates here.

 Average Net Price

 Spread across three separate schools and colleges, City Tech has a range of 53 degree programs for students to choose from.
 Of these, there are 27 associate degrees in a range of disciplines.
-With history that dates back to the late 19th Century, City Tech has an enrollment totaling around 17,000 students and a faculty of around 1,500 part and full-time staff.

 Students admitted into a program are required to pay a non-refundable deposit of $100 toward tuition.
 Resident students pay full-time tuition of around $3,465 per semester, while all non-resident students are charged on a per-credit basis, with each credit costing around $620 for both part-time and full-time students.